MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ![The simple extension running](./part1-simple-extension-images/extension-running.png)

+You can open this Part 1 demo extension in any tab, including an empty tab or the Manage Extensions tab.

-Then you can continue on to [Tutorial part 2: Add JavaScript to the extension](./part2-content-scripts.md).
+After running and testing the extension, you can continue on to [Tutorial part 2: Add JavaScript to the extension](./part2-content-scripts.md).

 <!-- ====================================================================== -->